captechconsulting/Go-API-Postgres-Tech-Challenge/docs/1-Technical-Setup.md

 *Note that you may have to restart VSCode after installing some extensions for them to take effect.

+## Repository Setup

+Create your own repository using the `Use this template` in the top right of the webpage.
+Make yourself the owner, and give the repository the same name as the template (golang-techchallenge1).
+Once your repository is cloned locally, you are all set to move on to the next step.

 ## Database Setup

 In order to initialize the database, the following setup will be required.